McManusson/ManualGGPlot2/README.md

 `GGPlot2` Manual for Everything
 =============

-A elemental manual about graphing in R written in a funny tone, with special emphasis in `ggplot2`.
+An elemental manual about graphing in R written in a funny tone, with special emphasis in `ggplot2`.

 **1/10/2014**